foxglove/mcap/docs/specification/notes/explanatory-notes.md

 ### Listing and accessing attachments

-The format provides the ability to list attachments contained wihtin the file, and quickly extract them from the file contents.
+The format provides the ability to list attachments contained within the file, and quickly extract them from the file contents.
 To list/select attachments in the file:

 1. Read the fixed-length footer and seek to the start of the index data section.
 2. Scan forward until encountering the attachment index, then read attachment index records until encountering a record that is not an attachment index.
-3. The rcords covered in the previous read will include attachment names, types, sizes, and timestamps.
+3. The records covered in the previous read will include attachment names, types, sizes, and timestamps.
 These can be used to fill out a list of attachments for selection.
-4. To select an attachment from th efile, seek to the associated offset in the file and unpack the file content from the attachment record.
+4. To select an attachment from the file, seek to the associated offset in the file and unpack the file content from the attachment record.

 ### Accessing summary statistics